hazelcast/hazelcast-reference-manual/src/JCache-ICache.md

 CacheManager cacheManager = caching.getCacheManager();
 ```

-##### Reuse existing `HazelcastInstance` with the default `CacheManager`
+##### Reusing Existing `HazelcastInstance` with the Default `CacheManager`

 When using both Hazelcast-specific features and JCache, a `HazelcastInstance` might be already available to your JCache configuration.
-By configuring an instance name in `hazelcast.xml` in classpath root, the `CacheManager` will locate the existing instance by name and reuse it.
+By configuring an instance name in `hazelcast.xml` in the classpath root, the `CacheManager` will locate the existing instance by name and reuse it.

 - `hazelcast.xml`:

   ```xml
   <?xml version="1.0" encoding="UTF-8"?>
   <hazelcast xsi:schemaLocation="http://www.hazelcast.com/schema/config hazelcast-config-3.9.xsd" xmlns="http://www.hazelcast.com/schema/config" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">
       <instance-name>hz-member-1</instance-name>
   </hazelcast>
   ```

 - `HazelcastInstance` & `CacheManager` startup:

   ```java
   // start hazelcast, configured with default hazelcast.xml HazelcastInstance hz = Hazelcast.newHazelcastInstance();